Non-stop flights to Melbourne (MEL)

 Malaysia Airlines (Oneworld): year-round flights from Kuala Lumpur (KUL).

-Cebu Pacific: seasonal flights from Manila (MNL).
+Cebu Pacific: year-round flights from Manila (MNL).

 Philippine Airlines: year-round flights from Manila (MNL).